 If there is one outstanding wrestler in any class and also two others who are distinctly superior to the remainder in that class, those wrestlers should be seeded in different quarter-brackets of the half-bracket opposite from the outstanding wrestler.

-Consideration for determining seeded wrestlers, but not necessarily in this order, is given to: (a) returning place-winners, (b) a contestant with an undefeated season record, (c) head-to-head competition and (d) common opponents.
+Consideration for determining seeded wrestlers, but not necessarily in this order, is given to: (a) a contestant's won-loss record, (b) head-to-head competition, (c)common opponents and (d)returning place-winner.

 Byes (alterable)